AmitKapilaCodeIns/memory-game/README.md

 ## Features

 The game has different levels.
-In easy mode there are 4 cards.
-In normal mode there are 8.
-In hard mode there are 16.
+In easy mode the cards are colourful and different.
+In hard mode the cards are more monochrome.
+A player clicks on the cards to flip them and find the matching pairs.
+Their goal is to match each card with its pair in the least number of moves.
+The game is simple.
+A pair of cards will flip for 1.5 seconds giving the player the chance to remember the image and where it is in the grid.
+The restart will restart the easy game only.
+For the easy game the images are easier to remember.
+The hard game is more difficult as some images are monochrome and similarly shaped.
+Monochrome images are often harder to remember because color provides an additional "tag" of data, helping the brain process and store visual information more efficiently.

 #### All pages on the website have

 -   Clear Navigation: Easily navigate through different sections of the website.
 -   Responsive Design: The site adapts gracefully to various screen sizes, ensuring optimal usability whether you're browsing on a desktop, tablet, or mobile device.
 I used media queries for the different screen sizes.
--   The game handles errors for.....

 ---